Infowatch/CoffeeScript-Style-Guide/README.md

   "sass:dist"
 ]
 .concat [
-  if target is "watch"
+  target is "watch" and target or []
-     "watch"
-   else
-     []
 ]

 grunt.task.run tasks